 The Impact of Chinese Characters

 Chinese characters are one of the most ingenious inventions of the Chinese people.
-China is a vast country the size of Europe.
-Two-thirds of China's total area is mountainous.
-In ancient times when transportation was underdeveloped, different regions were relatively isolated from each other, leading to the formation of numerous local dialects.
-People speaking different dialects could not communicate with each other.
+China is a vast country, comparable in size to Europe, with two-thirds of its total area being mountainous.
+In ancient times, when transportation was underdeveloped, different regions were relatively isolated, leading to the formation of numerous local dialects.
+People speaking these different dialects often struggled to communicate with each other.
 (See Tango Is a Language (II).)

-To enable communication, the clever Chinese people invented Chinese characters, a system of ideograms.
-Each character represents a meaning rather than a sound.
-This way, people from different regions can still communicate through the written system despite their different pronunciations.
+To overcome this challenge, the resourceful Chinese people invented Chinese characters—a system of ideograms.
+Unlike phonetic writing systems, each character represents a meaning rather than a sound.
+This enabled people from different regions to communicate through the written system, despite their differing pronunciations.

 The disadvantage of Chinese characters is that they are difficult to learn.
 A person needs to master over three thousand characters to be considered educated.
-The complexity of the characters and large number of them pose significant challenges to literacy, as learning them demands considerable effort and time.
+The complexity of the characters and their vast number present significant challenges to literacy, as learning them demands considerable time and effort.

 As ideograms, Chinese characters carry meanings and values, such as benevolence (仁), propriety (禮), and filial piety (孝).
 China, with its long history, has a wealth of classical literature.
 A large number of Chinese words, idioms, concepts and expressions still used by modern Chinese people can find their origins in these classics.
 Understanding them requires some background knowledge.
-For example, the character 信 contains two parts: on the left is 人 (man), on the right is 言 (word). 信 means a man should keep his words, as Confucius said, "Man cannot succeed without good faith (人無信不立)."
+For example, the character 信 consists of two parts: 人 (man) on the left and 言 (word) on the right. 信 means a man should keep his words, as Confucius said, "Man cannot succeed without good faith (人無信不立)."
 Chinese children learn their language by studying Chinese characters and texts, which encapsulate the wisdom of countless generations, embedding moral values and social sagacity within the very fabric of the language.
 Learning Chinese instills in students an appreciation of their cultural heritage and traditional values.
 This deep connection between language, history, culture and values gives educated Chinese a unique character.
 I often feel that the Chinese people are fortunate because their language makes them a wise, cohesive, collectivist, cooperative, moderate, and moral people.

-In summary, the impact of Chinese characters on Chinese society is profound and multifaceted.
-They have not only facilitated communication, but also maintained national unity.
-The shared written language helps preserve cultural heritage and values, reinforcing social cohesion and national identity.
-Moreover, the moral principles and social values conveyed through Chinese characters and classical texts continue to influence contemporary Chinese society, guiding behavior and social interactions.
-The enduring legacy of Chinese characters is a testament to the ingenuity of the Chinese people and their ability to adapt while remaining who they are in a complex and changing world.
+In summary, the impact of Chinese characters on Chinese society is both profound and multifaceted.
+They have not only facilitated communication but also maintained national unity.
+The shared written language preserves cultural heritage and values, reinforcing social cohesion and a strong national identity.
+Furthermore, the moral principles and social values embedded in Chinese characters and classical texts continue to shape contemporary Chinese society, influencing behavior and social interactions.
+The enduring legacy of Chinese characters stands as a testament to the ingenuity of the Chinese people and their ability to adapt while staying true to their identity in an ever-changing world.
 (See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)

 May 12, 2024

-Although this may be an extreme case, flaunt and ostentation are not uncommon in tango.
-In our contemporary culture, where gaudiness and pretense abound, it's important for tango enthusiasts to resist the urge to show off and instead focus on what truly matters: the music and the connection with the partner.
+Though this may represent an extreme example, the tendency toward ostentation is not uncommon in tango.
+In a modern culture often enamored with gaudiness and pretense, it is vital for tango enthusiasts to resist the urge to show off.
+Instead, they should focus on what truly matters: the music, the emotion, and the connection with their partner.
 By keeping things simple, minimizing the frills, and sticking to simple steps, dancers can create a tango experience that is much more intimate, soulful and satisfying.
 After all, it's not about putting on a show - it's about sharing a moment, heart to heart (see Embracing Elegance).

 April 18, 2024